-Lose weight without dieting, Really?
+Lose weight in a Week without dieting, Really?

 The research found that dieting predicted increased binge eating and decreased physical activity in these young people.
 The study concluded that dieting in adolescence could well lead to weight gain due to the early adoption of patterns of behaviour that are detrimental to weight management and ultimately lead to weight gain.

-The twins were assessed at age 16, 17, 18 and 25 years and number of diets they had undertaken at 25 years old.
-It was concluded that the number of diets accelerated weight gain and a dieting twin was almost 2 to 3 times more likely to become overweight than the non-dieting twin proving that dieting actually increases the likelihood of weight gain.
+The twins were assessed at age 16, 17, 18 and 25 years and the number of diets they had undertaken at 25 years old.
+It was concluded that the number of diets accelerated weight gain and a dieting twin was almost 2 to 3 times more likely to become overweight than the non-dieting twin.
+Thus proving that dieting actually increases the likelihood of weight gain.

 According to a 2006 study by Haines and Neumark-Sztainer dieting is also associated with binge eating, food preoccupation, eating when not hungry and obesity.
 More worryingly, a 1999 study linked dieting with eating disorders in adolescents.